louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### KDOQI US commentary on the KDIGO 2024 clinical practice guideline for the evaluation and management of CKD [^aeabc10e].
 American Journal of Kidney Diseases (2025).
 High credibility.

-KDIGO 2024 CKD—hyperuricemia recommendations and practice points state that “We recommend people with CKD and symptomatic hyperuricemia should be offered uric acid–lowering intervention (1C).”
-Practice Point 3.14.1 advises to “Consider initiating urate acid-lowering therapy for people with CKD after their first episode of gout … serum uric acid concentration is >9 mg/dl [535 μmol/l]).”
-Practice Point 3.14.2 directs to “Prefer xanthine oxidase inhibitors in preference to uricosuric agents in people with CKD and symptomatic hyperuricemia.”
-Practice Point 3.14.3 notes that “low-dose colchicine or intra-articular/oral glucocorticoids are preferable to nonsteroidal anti-inflammatory drugs (NSAIDs),” and Practice Point 3.14.4 adds that “Nonpharmacological interventions … include limiting alcohol, meats, and high-fructose corn syrup intake.”
-Additionally, “We suggest not using agents to lower serum uric acid in people with CKD and asymptomatic hyperuricemia to delay CKD progression (2D).”
+KDIGO 2024 CKD — hyperuricemia recommendations and practice points state that "We recommend people with CKD and symptomatic hyperuricemia should be offered uric acid–lowering intervention (1C)."
+Practice Point 3.14.1 advises to "Consider initiating urate acid-lowering therapy for people with CKD after their first episode of gout… serum uric acid concentration is > 9 mg/dl [535 μmol/l])."
+Practice Point 3.14.2 directs to "Prefer xanthine oxidase inhibitors in preference to uricosuric agents in people with CKD and symptomatic hyperuricemia."
+Practice Point 3.14.3 notes that "low-dose colchicine or intra-articular/oral glucocorticoids are preferable to nonsteroidal anti-inflammatory drugs (NSAIDs)," and Practice Point 3.14.4 adds that "Nonpharmacological interventions… include limiting alcohol, meats, and high-fructose corn syrup intake."
+Additionally, "We suggest not using agents to lower serum uric acid in people with CKD and asymptomatic hyperuricemia to delay CKD progression (2D)."

 ---

 ### 2020 American College of Rheumatology guideline for the management of gout [^4f057803].
 Arthritis & Rheumatology (2020).
 High credibility.

-Gout—starting ULT during an acute flare—when the decision is made that ULT is indicated while the patient is experiencing a gout flare, starting ULT during the gout flare over starting ULT after the gout flare has resolved is conditionally recommended.
+Gout — starting ULT during an acute flare — when the decision is made that ULT is indicated while the patient is experiencing a gout flare, starting ULT during the gout flare over starting ULT after the gout flare has resolved is conditionally recommended.

 ---